- Award

 You might go on to do:

-• NPA in Construction SCQF 5
+• NPA in Carpentry and Joinery SCQF 5

 • NC Built Environment

-• Pre apprentice electrician
+• Pre-apprentice electrician

 The level you might enter would depend on the level and relevance of your other qualifications.